zendframework/zf2-documentation/docs/languages/en/modules/zend.tag.cloud.rst

 - ``classList``: an array of classes distributed through the tags.

 - ``htmlTags``: an array of *HTML* tags surrounding the anchor.
-Each element can either be a string, which is used as element type then, or an array containing an attribute list for the element, defined as key/value pair.
+Each element can either be a string, which is used as element type, or an array containing an attribute list for the element, defined as key/value pair.
 In this case, the array key is used as element type.

 The following example shows how to create a tag cloud with a customized *HTML* tag decorator.